In some cases, surgery may be recommended to help improve hearing loss.

 Types of surgery include:

-Tympanoplasty —A graft of ear tissue is made through microsurgery to close a perforation (hole) in the eardrum.
+Tympanoplasty—A graft of ear tissue is made through microsurgery to close a perforation (hole) in the eardrum.
 This is done to restore the middle ear hearing mechanism.
 It takes several weeks after surgery to determine if the procedure was a success.
-Complete recovery takes about four weeks.
+Complete recovery takes about 4 weeks.
 The hearing will improve, and when your doctor looks in the ear canal, he or she will see a healed eardrum.
 Complications include facial nerve weakness dizziness, infection, and a recurrence of the perforation.

 Surgery may also be used to remove tumors in the ear that cause hearing loss.